enarx/enarx/host-components/README.md

 8. edit the file `enarx/host-components/external/enarx-keep@.service` to
 update the `StandardOutput` and `StandardError` entries to reflect your preferred locations for the files to record stdio and stderr
+9. ensure that the directory `~/.config/systemd/user` exists - if not, create it, and cd into it
-9. run `sudo ln -s enarx-keep@.service /etc/systemd/user/enarx-keep@.service`
+10. run `ln -s enarx-keep@.service ~/.config/systemd/user/enarx-keep@.service`
-10. run `sudo systemd daemon-reload` (running this with the parameter `--user` **may** work)
+11. run `systemctl try-restart 'enarx-keep@*'`

 If you have run the demo before, you should kill old instances of the keep-loader.
-This is best down by running the command `pkill -9 keep-loader`.
+This is best down by running the command `systemctl --user stop 'enarx-keep@*'` (or alternatively, `pkill -9 keep-loader`).
 You may also wish to delete any keeploader output files (the locations of which you set in step 8).
 Although it's unlikely to have any impact on the demo, you may wish to clean up old files with `rm /tmp/enarx-keep*.sock`.

-**NOTE** if you make any changes to the keep-loader.rs file, after recompiling it, you will need to remove the old link in /etc/systemd/user/, recreate it (step 10 above), and perform reload the systemctl daemon (step 11 above).
+**NOTE** if you make any changes to the keep-loader.rs file, after recompiling it, you will need to try restarting the systemtcl step (step 11 above).

 ## Running the demo